Pete Carroll says Seahawks ‘really happy’ with current QBs on roster

-So for now that leaves the Seahawks with Geno Smith, Drew Lock and Jacob Eason as the three quarterbacks on their roster.
+But for now, the battle for the starting QB job falls to Geno Smith and Drew Lock, with Jacob Eason holding down the third spot with a chance to get in the mix, as well.

-And during an interview on the NFL Network during the sixth round of the draft Saturday, coach Pete Carroll said the Seahawks could stay with that trio for now.
+And during an interview on the NFL Network during the sixth round of the draft Saturday, coach Pete Carroll said the Seahawks could stay with that trio as its primary QBs heading into 2022.

 Asked if the Seahawks will add a quarterback, Carroll gave his standard answer that “we’re always competing.
 We’re always looking.”